MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 .. _sdk_6_getting_started_stm32f7508_multisandbox:

-Multi-Sandbox STM32F7508-DK Discovery Kit
+Multi-Sandbox STM32F7508-DK Discovery kit
 =========================================

-This Getting Started will show you how to run Sandboxed Applications on-top of a pre-built Multi-Sandbox Firmware for the STM32F7508-DK Discovery Kit.
+This Getting Started will show you how to run Sandboxed Applications on-top of a pre-built Multi-Sandbox Firmware for the STM32F7508-DK Discovery kit.

 During this Getting Started, you will learn to:

 * create a Sandboxed Application,
 * run a `Sandboxed Application <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/sandboxedApplication.html>`__ on the Virtual Device,
 * run the same Sandboxed Application on your STM32F7508-DK Discovery kit,
-* run the `Demo Sandboxed Applications <https://github.com/MicroEJ/Demo-Sandboxed-Applications>`__.
+* run the `Demo Sandboxed Applications <https://github.com/MicroEJ/Demo-Sandboxed-Applications>`__ on the Virtual Device and on STM32F7508-DK Discovery kit.

 In case you are not familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.